Does Your Board "Get" Your Financials?

 Useful ratios include:

-1. Management and general costs to total support and revenue.
+1. Management and general costs to total support and revenue,

-2. Program services to total support and revenue.
+2. Program services to total support and revenue,

 4. Fundraising expenses to donations (including deferred gifts).

 Let's say that your management and general costs are $200,000 for the coming year and the total support and revenue for the organization is $2 million.
-You'd have a highly impressive ratio of 1:10 — 10% of every dollar earned is spent on administrative costs, with the remaining 90% available to fund programs and supporting activities.
+You'd have an impressive ratio of 1:10 — 10% of every dollar earned is spent on administrative costs, with the remaining 90% available to fund programs and supporting activities.

 Another useful ratio is the "current ratio."
 This comparison of current assets to current liabilities is commonly used as a measure of short-term liquidity.
 For example, a ratio of 1:1 means an organization would have just enough cash to cover current liabilities if it ceased operations and converted current assets to cash.